bytecodeio/LookerEmbeddedReference-Frontend/README.md

 ## About Embedding Looker

 ### Basics
 The frontend server (from this repository) serves a web site.
-It relies on a [backend server](ttps://github.com/bytecodeio/LookerEmbeddedReference-Backend) to communicate securely with Looker.
+It relies on a [backend server](https://github.com/bytecodeio/LookerEmbeddedReference-Backend) to communicate securely with Looker.
 When a user needs Looker content, the frontend server requests a *Signed SSO URL* from the backend server.
 This URL is then added to an iframe on the site.

 ### Details
 The frontend server will handle user authentication, navigation, and rendering everything except Looker content.
-An iframe is an inline frame element (iframe) that the frontend uses to set space aside for Looker content.
+The frontend uses an iframe (inline frame element) to set space aside for Looker content.
 Within the iframe, Looker renders and controls the content.
 To investigate where these pieces are defined in the code, investigate these files:

+* html entry point(TBD)
-* TBD
+* menu (TBD)
-* TBD
+* routing (TBD)
-* TBD
+* dashboard embedding (TBD)

 ## Looker Setup